 Restrictions on driving licences

 All our travelling has made it really difficult to get my C1 (that, and a lack of motivation!!)
-But honestly, it's silly having a camper that I can't drive should I ever need to.
+But honestly, it’s silly having a motorhome over 3.5 tonnes that I can’t drive should I ever need to.
 Safety first.

 We also have to avoid some aires around Europe, as they are restricted to up to 8m.
-With a shorter van, we could probably squeeze in, even with the trailer!
+With a shorter van, we can squeeze in, even with the trailer!

-So, with all that said, we've decided to sell our large motorhome and get a smaller one!
-People often say the third boat you buy is the perfect one for you- I wonder if the same applies to campers?
+So, with all that said, we decided to sell our large motorhome and get a motorhome under 3.5 tonnes!
+People often say the third boat you buy is the perfect one for you- I wonder if the same applies to buying second-hand camper vans?–

 Should you buy a motorhome over 3.5 tonnes?

-Should you buy a motorhome of over 3.5 tonnes?
-Absolutely!
-There are some INCREDIBLE campers around and if you're not affected/ not bothered by any of the above-mentioned points, then definitely go for it, especially if you have a family.
+There are some INCREDIBLE cused ampers around and if you’re not affected/ not bothered by any of the above-mentioned points, then definitely go for it, especially if you have a family and see a fantastic motorhome for sale.

-We've been ALL over the place in our motorhome and the size/ weight wasn't a problem at all until our daughter stopped travelling with us and we realised we didn't need so much space.
-If she were younger and still adventuring with us, we wouldn't be changing vans and downsizing.
+We’ve been ALL over the place in our motorhome and the size/ weight wasn’t a problem at all until our daughter stopped travelling with us and we realised we didn’t need a motorhome over 3.5 tonnes.
+If she were younger and still adventuring with us, we wouldn’t have downsized our motorhome at all.

-Which is why there are so many types of motorhome on the market- one size most definitely does NOT fit all and you need to pick a motorhome which works for the stage of life you're in right now.
+Which is why there are so many types of second-hand motorhomes on the market- one size most definitely does NOT fit all and you need to pick a motorhome which works for the stage of life you’re in right now.
+You can also do a motorhome under 3.5 tonnes hire first and see if this size is right for you.